 5. My first survey, published in “Stonehenge Secrets 2007," showed that its two remaining stones are precisely 90 degrees apart.
 This photograph shows my 90-degree triangle of string, which I placed between Covestone 1 and the Backstone as proof.

-6. Mid-Summer sunrise at Avebury's Main Cove 2009.
+6. Mid-summer sunrise at Avebury's Main Cove in 2009.

 I got the photograph I wanted and put it on the front cover of a leaflet, which I produced and presented to the six major libraries in 2010, “The Real Avebury” ISBN 978-0-95533012-6-1.

 The photograph proves that the Cove aims about five degrees further north than the solstice.
 And since the northernmost moonrise at Major Standstill is about nine degrees further north than the solstice, the Cove is aimed midway between the two.
+The Druid conveniently marks this 18.61-year event.

 During a standstill, the moon swings wildly from north to south around every fortnight for six months to produce several chances for photography.
 Weather permitting, of course!